 Jewish Historical Museum for kids; The Children's Museum is home to the Hollanders, a Dutch Jewish family.
 The various rooms in the house reflect the family's concerns and key elements in Jewish tradition: that each person has a responsibility for the world in which they live and that everyone can contribute in their own way.
 Younger visitors can explore everyday subjects such as food, study, memories and music.

-Artis Royal Zoo; Artis Amsterdam Royal Zoo was the first zoo to be established in the Netherlands, and it’s located right in the centre of Amsterdam.
-It is home to some 750 species of animals, including zebras, giraffes, elephants and chimpanzees, making it an immensely popular attraction for kids and animal lovers.
+Artis Royal Zoo; Artis Amsterdam Royal Zoo was the first zoo to be established in the Netherlands, and it’s located right in the center of Amsterdam.
+It is home to 750 species of animals, including zebras, giraffes, elephants and chimpanzees, making it an immensely popular attraction for kids and animal lovers.

 Micropia; Making the invisible visible: Amsterdam’s Micropia is an innovative museum dedicated to the imperceptible world of microorganisms.
 Micropia is part of ARTIS and is recommended for ages 8 and upwards.

 NEMO Science Museum; At NEMO’s children can playfully experience science and technology all day long.
 The museum is situated in an unmistakable, sloping green building, set amidst the city’s Eastern Docklands.
-Its five floors are filled with continuously updated exhibitions, theatre performances, films, workshops and demonstrations, making it a favourite of kids in Amsterdam.
+Its five floors are filled with continuously updated exhibitions, theatre performances, films, workshops and demonstrations, making it a favorite of kids in Amsterdam.

 Oude Kerk; The Oude Kerk (Old Church) is both the oldest church and the oldest building in Amsterdam.
 It dates back to about 1250 and is incongruously located in the red light district.